aurajs/aura/README.md

 ## Sample Application

 A demo application using Aura is included in the download featuring Calendar, Todo list and control widgets.
-After you complete **Install & Build section** (see bellow), run `grunt launch` to launch web server on `http://localhost:8888` and go to `demo` directory to try the demo app out.
+After you complete **Install & Build section** (see below), run `grunt launch` to launch web server on `http://localhost:8888` and go to `demo` directory to try out the demo app.

 ![Screenshot](http://i.imgur.com/wAff1.png)